The main developments in Serbian State aid during 2018, in eight short questions and answers:

 7. Who featured as the grantor of State aid?

-If you found this annual overview interesting and would like to receive monthly updates about State aid developments in Serbia, Montenegro, Bosnia and Herzegovina, and Macedonia (FYROM), please feel free to sign up for our competition newsletter.
+If you are interested in State aid developments in Serbia, Montenegro, Bosnia and Herzegovina, and Macedonia (FYROM), please feel free to sign up to our competition newsletter.